tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 The contextMenu can provide a simple list of clickable commands, or offer an in-menu form.
 This makes very simple attribute modification possible.
 Tiny 5.0 offers the contextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
 Now, a single menu is defined that can be used by multiple objects and a contextMenu doesn't need to bind itself to triggering objects.
 This allows injecting and removing triggers without having to re-initialize or update contextMenu.

-- the context menu is no longer a plugin, it is part of the core and always enabled
+- The context menu is no longer a plugin, it is part of the core and always enabled.
-- plugins can now register context menu sections
+- Plugins can now register context menu sections.
-- editor `contextmenu` configuration can include menu items as before, but now also plugin menu sections
-- e.g. the default context menu config is now `link image editimage table spelling` which are all plugin references
+- Editor `contextmenu` configuration can include menu items as before, but now also as plugin menu sections.
+For example, the default context menu config is now `link image editimage table spelling` which are all plugin references.

 ### Context Toolbar

-The Context Toolbar configures its buttons based on the type of object selected in the Tree Outline.
-The Context Toolbar makes a limited number of relevant choices more visible and readily accessible.
+The Context Toolbar takes its buttons from things that are registered with as toolbar buttons using `addButton`, `addToggleButton`, `addSplitButton` or `addMenuButton`.
+For more information on Context Toolbars, see [docs]({{site.baseurl}}/components/contexttoolbar).

 ### Context Form